notMarkMP1/reels-cli/README.md

 ## Installation

 > [!IMPORTANT]
 > There is no built release for this project.
 Setting this up may be painful, and it is not guaranteed to work on all systems.
-For reference, I am using WSL2 (2.4.12) on Windows 11 with Ubuntu 24.04, using the default WSL terminal (non administrator).
-A terminal emulator with proper graphics support (think Kitty, etc.) would probably work better.
+A terminal emulator with proper graphics support (think Kitty, etc.) would probably work best.
 Heavy tinkering will probably be required to get this working on your system, **use at your own risk**.
+This project was built for fun, not for purpose.

 ### Prerequisites